 In addition to his work at Bryant, Dr. Yang is a research professor in the Department of Geology and Geophysics at Yale University and a visiting professor at four Chinese universities.
 His academic accomplishments include:

 Kongli Liu joined the U.S.-China Institute in 2007.
-Prior to his work at Bryant, Mr. Liu worked for three years at Primary Source, a Massachusetts-based non-profit education center, providing professional development programs for educators on Chinese history, culture, and language.
+Prior to his work at Bryant, Mr. Liu worked for three years at Primary Source, a Massachusetts-based non-profit education center, where he designed and implemented training programs for educators on Chinese history, culture and language.
 He also led American educator study trips to China and Japan.
 In China, Mr. Liu taught English at the University of International Relations in Beijing and Beijing New Oriental School.

 Mr. Liu holds a Master's degree in education from Harvard University and MA and BA degrees in English Language and Literature from the University of International Relations in Beijing.
 Appointed by the Massachusetts Commissioner of Education, Mr. Liu served as member of the Global Education Advisory Council at the Massachusetts Department of Education.
 He is also on the Advisory Board of Directors for the Sino-American Bridge for Education and Health (SABEH).
 Mr. Liu is a frequent speaker on Chinese education and culture for students, educators, professionals, and communities.
-In 2013, Mr. Liu was a winner of Providence Business News' 40 Under Forty competition, which recognizes accomplished young professionals in the State of Rhode Island.
+In 2013, Mr. Liu was a winner of Providence Business News' 40 Under Forty competition, which recognizes accomplished professionals in the State of Rhode Island.

 > Hide Bio